 Abandoned vehicles, amendments to ch 480

-The Department of Transportation hereby proposes to amend Chapter 480, "Abandoned Vehicles," Iowa Administrative Code.
+The Department of Transportation hereby amends Chapter 480, "Abandoned Vehicles," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code sections 307.12 and 321.89.
+This rule making is adopted under the authority provided in Iowa Code sections 307.12 and 321.89.

 State or Federal Law Implemented